wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

     *   (a) that is listed in [Schedule 13][232]; and

-    *   (b) that is not a country with which New Zealand has a reciprocal agreement in force under [section 19][335] of the Social Welfare (Transitional Provisions) Act 1990 relating to the portability of the veteran's pension.
+    *   (b) that is not a country with which New Zealand has a reciprocal agreement in force under [section 19][336] of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990 relating to the portability of the veteran's pension.

     (2) The Governor-General may, by Order in Council, amend [Schedule 13][232] by---